UW-Madison Center for Design and Material Culture

 design at the University of Wisconsin-Madison in the School of Human Ecology.
 The Center focuses on the study

-of textiles, material culture, and design thinking and is a hub for
+of textiles, material culture, and design, and is a hub for

 innovative programs that engage local, national, and international audiences.

-The Helen Louise Allen Textile Collection, the Ruth Davis Design Gallery, the Lynn
+The Helen Louise Allen Textile Collection, the Ruth Davis Design Gallery, and the Lynn

-Mecklenburg Textile Gallery, and the Dorothy O'Brien Innovation Lab support the work of the Center for Design and Material Culture.
+Mecklenburg Textile Galley support the work of the Center for Design and Material Culture.

 -